KorChod/Common-Deal/README.md

 You can find it here:
 http://commondeal.azurewebsites.net/

-We decided to separate the back and frontend servers.
-Backend is running on Django REST Framework while front is made in Vue.js.

 There are currently two developers who's been working on this project.
 We've divided work equally so that we could both work on every aspect of this application.

 # Tech Stack